 - have had these difficulties for three months and expect them to last for at least another nine months (unless you’re terminally ill).

 You can't claim ADP and PIP at the same time.
-You can check your eligibility for ADPOpens in a new window on mygov.scot.
+For more information about ADP see our guide Adult Disability Payment – an introduction or check your eligibility for ADPOpens in a new window on mygov.scot.

 If you need to make a new claim for ADPOpens in a new window, you can find out how to apply online or over the phone on mygov.scot.